telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

     * CYGNUS_POSTGIS_BATCH_TIMEOUT: timeout for batch accumulation in seconds.
     * CYGNUS_POSTGIS_BATCH_TTL: number of retries upon persistence error.
     * CYGNUS_POSTGIS_DATA_MODEL: select the data_model: dm-by-service-path, dm-by-entity or dm-by-entity-type.
+    * CYGNUS_POSTGIS_OPTIONS: the jdbc optional parameters string which concatinates to jdbc url.

 * Elasticsearch:
     * It only works for building historical context data in Elasticsearch.